 CIA's inventory consists of avgas and jet fuel in drums.
 Inventory is substantially carried at the lower of cost (first-in, first-out) or market.
+At September 30, 2023, no fuel inventory on hand was recorded.

 Capital Assets

 CIA capitalizes individual items with estimated useful lives of more than five years and the purchase cost of more than \$1,000.
 Depreciation of property and equipment is calculated using the straight-line method over the estimated useful lives of the assets, which is 5 years for all existing asset categories.